Eternal Darkness: Plot

 After completing all three story paths, Edward Roivas narrates a revelation; all three paths are revealed to have occurred simultaneously in separate timelines.
 One of Mantorok's spheres of influence happens to be chaos, and with it, the ability to subtly manipulate time and space.
 It turned the other three Ancients against one another in mutual annihilation and merged the timestreams into one complete victory.
-Now only Mantorok remains, slowly dying.
+Now only Mantorok remains, slowly dying, and "plotting".